 What is a Hotshot?

-Interagency Hotshot Crews (IHCs)—commonly referred to as Hotshots—are specialized teams of highly trained wildland firefighters entrusted with some of the most grueling and hazardous work in fire management.
-These crews are relied upon to handle the most complex wildfire incidents, using their expertise to manage perilous situations under extreme conditions.
+A “Hotshot” refers to an individual who serves on Interagency Hotshot Crews (IHC).
+These crews are specialized teams of highly trained wildland firefighters entrusted with some of the most grueling and hazardous work in fire management.
+These crews are often relied upon to handle the most complex wildfire incidents, using their expertise to manage perilous situations under extreme conditions.
 Their work demands a rare combination of physical endurance, expert knowledge of fire behavior, and an unyielding ability to assess and mitigate risk effectively.
+These crews operate under land management agencies such as the U.S. Forest Service, National Park Service, Bureau of Indian Affairs, Bureau of Land Management and various state agencies.

 Fireline Construction